foundryvtt/crucible/docs/Character/Creation.md

 If you use this optional rule, you may choose up to the number of starting Allegiances and Nemeses which are allowed by your Background.
 The starting wealth level of your Background determines the maximum number of Allegiances and Nemeses which you may select at character creation.
 Each player's Allegiances and Nemeses become tracked entries in the [World Progression](../Narrative/Progression.md) table.

-## Assign Attribute Scores
+## Assign Ability Scores

-Each Attribute score starts at 3.
+With the exception of your Ancestry's Primary and Secondary ability scores, each ability score starts at 1.
 Begin by applying the modifications granted by your Ancestry.
 From there, you may spend up to 36 points to develop your attributes further.
 Each attribute costs an amount of points equal to the level you wish to purchase.
 For example, to advance your Strength from 4 to 5 costs 5 points.

-> You may reduce an attribute to a minimum of 1 should you wish, although be especially wary if you do so as it may place your character at a severe disadvantage.
+> It is strongly encouraged to raise all ability scores up to at least 2 or 3.
+An ability score can remain at 1 should you wish, although be especially wary if you do so as it may place your character at a severe disadvantage.

 Suppose your character begins with an Ancestry which provides +3 Constitution and +2 Wisdom; some example point-buy allocations which are possible using this the allowed 36 points are: